The ABC's of Hepatitis: Get to Know This Viral Disease

 What's the Latest Treatments for HCV?

-Hepatitis viral clearing can occur in 90-99 percent of patients; some in just 12 weeks.
-However, resistance can develop; therefore, two or more antivirals are used together.
-Easier side effect profiles -- primarily fatigue and headache -- are making these oral drugs easier to tolerate, too.
+Hepatitis viral clearing can occur in over 90% of patients; some in just 8 weeks.
+Resistance can develop; therefore, two or more antivirals are used together.
+Treatment length often depends upon degree of liver damage.
+Easier side effect profiles -- primarily fatigue and headache -- are making these oral drugs easier to tolerate than older treatments like interferon.

 Oral HCV Treatments: Weighing Up Your Options

 Many new oral HCV regimens no longer require added ribavirin or peginterferon, two drugs that can be difficult for many patients to tolerate.

 Side effects can still occur with DAAs.
 In clinical trials with Sovaldi and Harvoni, common or serious side effects included: